 Designed for students pursuing programs that require a thesis.
-Students will write a research thesis in the area of concentration under the supervision of appropriate faculty member(s).
+Students will write a research thesis in the area of specialization under the supervision of appropriate faculty member(s).
 After the thesis proposal is approved, the thesis is registered during the final semesters of the degree program.
 Credit is granted when the thesis is defended successfully in a public meeting and approved by program faculty.
-Prerequisite: NT 790a and CGPA of 3.0 for course work in the program
+Prerequisite: CGPA of 3.0 for course work in the program